 To make cleaning easier, opt for a blender with a removable blade base.

-These blenders tend to have large containers that hold up to 2.4 litres, so they’re ideal for large families.
+High-performance blenders: These blenders tend to have large-capacity containers that hold up to 2.4 liters, so they’re ideal for large families.

-With containers that hold between 1.65 and 1.9 litres (depending on the model you choose), conventional blenders can work for small families or larger households.
+Conventional blenders: With containers that hold between 1.65 and 1.9 liters (depending on the model you choose), conventional blenders can work for small families or larger households.

-Personal blenders typically have containers that hold between 0.2 and 0.7 litres.
-They work best for one or two people or small families.
+Personal or mini blenders: Personal blenders typically have containers that hold between 0.2 and 0.7 liters.
+They work best for one or two people, small families, and small kitchens with limited counter and cabinet space.

 In most cases, the higher a blender’s motor wattage, the more powerful and versatile it will be.

-For an effective blender that can handle smoothies and frozen cocktails with ease, look for a motor with between 500 and 700 watts.
+500 to 700 watts: For an effective blender that can easily handle smoothies and frozen cocktails, look for a motor with between 500 and 700 watts.

-In addition to different speeds, countertop blenders are often equipped with pre-programmed settings.
+In addition to different speed settings, blenders are often equipped with a control panel with a collection of pre-programmed settings.

 A blender may have settings for smoothies, shakes, or frozen cocktails.
 You only have to press a button and then let the blender do its thing.
 It will start the cycle, choose the right speed, and stop itself when the selected program is done.